This guide answers common questions about transferring a domain to Squarespace.

 For example, if you have six months left on your registration with your original provider and you transfer your domain to Squarespace, your domain will be set to renew in 18 months.
 Your renewal date will be the same as it was with your previous host, plus one year.

 Your domain may be subject to state and local sales taxes.
 If the fee is subject to tax, you’ll see it added at checkout.
-To learn more, visit our guides on taxes in the United States, European Union, or Australia.
+To learn more, visit our guides on taxes in the United States, United Kingdom, European Union, or Australia.

 You can also verify the domain’s new renewal date at the checkout page, or at any time in your Domains panel.
-Squarespace Domains are charged 15 days in advance of the listed renewal date.
+Squarespace domains are charged 15 days in advance of the listed renewal date.

 Should I transfer my domain or connect it?